aMG-tk/get-reads-taxonomy/README.md

 # Usage

-getRTax will take a TSV file produced from [metaDMG](https://metadmg-dev.github.io/metaDMG-core/) and extract the reads from a BAM file.
+getRTax will take a BAM file and a taxonomy TSV file and extract the reads that map to each of the selected taxa.
 One can select a list of taxa and ranks to extract the reads from.

 For a complete list of options: